Top 75 Tools Every Man Should Have – Must Own Toolbox Essentials

 13. Circular Saw

-This power tool can be a bit intimidating for those that have never used a cicular saw before.
+This power tool can be a bit intimidating for those that have never used a circular saw before.
 However, this is a must have tool for any man’s tool collection.
 The toothed blade spins quickly to cut through most hard materials, but are most popularly used for cutting wood for construction.
+See this popular DEWALT 20-Volt Cordless Circular Saw at Home Depot.

 14. Claw Hammer